duarte-pompeu/my-python-template/README.md

 ## Configuration

+Populate `env/app.env` for your configuration.
+An example is available at `env/example.env`.

-Populate `.env`, which is not version controlled to:
+`env/app.env` is not version controlled because this:

-- enable different people to use different configs
+- lets different people to use different configs
-- avoid exposing sensible configurations, eg passwords
+- avoids exposing sensible configurations, eg passwords

-## Running an example webserver
+## Running the application

 ```bash
 make run